aTrujillo04/Remote-Dashboard-for-Tokinomo-in-Flet/README.md

     raise error("gpio not allocated")
 RuntimeError: gpio not allocated
 ```
-This means that the script cannot access to the GPIO Raspberry pinout, so:
+This means that the script cannot access to the GPIO Raspberry pinout, so each of these solutions could help:
 1. Look for other proccess or scripts using the pinout and stop them:

 ```bash